-It must be noted that this assessment is based on once-off grab sampling of water quality on two separate occasions in August and October 2010 to capture winter and spring flow, from 26 selected sites within the Brockman River catchment (shown in Figure 5).
+It must be noted that this assessment is based on once-off grab sampling of water quality on two separate occasions in August and October 20120 to capture winter and spring flow, from 26 selected sites within the Brockman River catchment (shown in Figure 5).
 Consequently, the results represent the condition of the water in the catchment at the time of sampling only.
 All 26 sites were tested for physical parameters (pH, conductivity, temperature and total suspended solids) and nutrients including total nitrogen, soluble organic nitrogen, nitrogen as ammonia, total oxidised nitrogen, total phosphorous and soluble reactive phosphorous.
 Seven out of the twenty-six sampling sites were strategically identified for the testing of heavy metals and water hardness.
-Additionally, three sampling sites from the "Bindoon Defence Training Area (BDTA) water quality monitoring snapshot August and October 2009" (CLG, 2010) were intended to be recorded in this report.
-This was a request by the Department of Defence to allow a comparison of the water quality of the BDTA with the rest of the Brockman River catchment.
-Unfortunately due to reduced rainfall these samples were unable to be taken at all in 2010 and therefore have been excluded from the report.